Computers and writing: Pedagogy

 Computers and writing pedagogy teach students practical applications and implications of writing by exploring complex concepts such as visual rhetoric, issues of access, and the social implications of online writing.
 Scholars analyze how the computer becomes an environment for facilitated writing and communication.
 The production and consumption of digital, multimodal, and new media texts advances the field's range of study and research.
+The integration of computers into writing instruction has significantly improved student's quality of writing by allowing for immediate feedback and periodic revision, resulting in enhanced writing capabilities.
 The majority of computers and writing scholars agree that engaging students in the production of such multimodal/digital texts is crucial to the learning process in our digitally infused moment.
+Technological advancements have facilitated the development of writing and digital literacy amongst students across all education levels.
+Consequently, theoretical frameworks designed for online writing instruction play a pivotal role in the advancement of pedagogy, encouraging the development of flexible learning environments.

 During the 1960s and 1970s, which was also known as the "Birth of Composition," computer-assisted instruction was used to observe students and provided instant positive, negative, or constructive feedback.
 How computers and digital technologies would impact writers' efficiency and quality of work was being determined.
 Initial debate came from how best to balance creativity and technical construction in writing.
 Many teachers thought that the technology programs offered needed improvement because they did not allow for the creative expression of the students, acting only as an evaluator, reader, and feedback agent.
 Now the programs require multimodality, creativity, and technical complexity.
 The problems the students face in these programs now require much more comprehensive thinking and creativity to the point that it is difficult to still call the subject "writing" because the students are required to know much more.

 Computers and writing pedagogies must be dynamic and adaptable to how technology, media, and the sociopolitical spaces operate in a constant state of flux.
 Emerging forms of pedagogies address "Digital Activism" and the use of social media on political communication and advocacy.
+Quality interaction in blended and online writing classes is important.
+It should emphasize pedagogical methods that foster thoughtful communication between instructors and students and facilitate the enhancement of writing skills.

 Computers and digital media offer innovative ways to engage rhetorically with one another.
 Studying how students develop their digital literacy through their connecting their previous interactions with technologies to new forms by means of metaphors and mental models.
 Teaching theoretical composing concepts through scaffolding can build students' digital literacy both with current and future technologies and programs.
 These skills advance critical media awareness when working with digital media.